VinPaulo/VinPaulo/README.md

-- 👋 Hi, I’m @VinPaulo
+👋 Hi, I’m @VinPaulo
-- 👀 I’m interested in increase my knowledge
-- 🌱 I’m currently learning C and C#
-- 📫 How to reach me Paulo Vinaud on LinkedIn
+👀 I’m interested in increasing my knowledge in software development 🌱 I have experience in C and I’m currently learning Ruby on Rails and Python 🎓 I’m studying Information Systems at the Federal University of Viçosa - CRP 📫 How to reach me: Paulo Vinaud on LinkedIn

 <!---
 VinPaulo/VinPaulo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.